MouseLand/cellpose/cellpose/omnipose/README.md

 Omnipose as a fourth ouput class (as opposed to three in Cellpose).
 This extra output is a boundary probability field, which we found helped the network to make better predictions at cell boundaries.
 It is also useful in mask recontruction.

 ### Licensing
-See `LICENSE.txt` for details.
+See `LICENSE` for details.
 This license does not affect any users using Cellpose/Omnipose for noncommerical applications.